-Tel: +44 (0) 203 141 0608
+Tel: +44 (0) 20 3141 0628

 “Since 1993, FEPORT represents the interests of large variety of terminal operators and stevedoring companies performing operations and carrying out activities over 400 terminals in the seaports of the European Union.
 FEPORT speaks on behalf more than 1200 companies.

 ESPO: THE FIRST PORT OF CALL FOR EUROPEAN TRANSPORT POLICY MAKERS IN BRUSSELS

 The European Sea Ports Organisation is the principal interface between European seaports and the European institutions and its policy makers.

 ESPO represents the port authorities, port associations and port administrations of the seaports of 23 Member States of the European Union and Norway at EU political level.
 ESPO also has observer members in Iceland and Israel.

 The bi-monthly Bunkerspot magazine, launched in February 2004, focuses on the technical, operational, commercial, environmental and legal aspects of bunkering.
 It is written by experienced bunker journalists and a team of highly-respected industry experts.